bleepzter/DataBind.NET/README.md

 ### BindableBase

 The `BindableBase` class is the base class describing view models within the application.
-It provides a basic implementation of the `INotifyPropertyChanged` event to notify subscribers bound to the view model that the view model has changed.
+It provides a basic implementation of the `INotifyPropertyChanged` event used to notify subscribers (views) bound to the view model that the view model has changed.